rieck/sally/README.md

 Options for configure

     --prefix=PATH           Set directory prefix for installation

+If you forget get a compilation error due to not inclduding a requierd library, you can run the following commands to reset you tree;

+    git reset --hard
+    git clean -xfd
+    git pull

 This feature enables support for OpenMP in Sally.
 It is still experimental.
 Sally will execute certain parts of the processing in